-2 PatchMatch Belief Propagation
+2 PatchMatch BP

-We are now in a position to make the second of our contributions, combining the PatchMatch and PBP algorithms.
-We shall consider PBP our base, as the goal is to minimize a more realistic energy than PatchMatch, that is to say, an energy with pairwise terms encouraging piecewise smoothness.
-Referring to table 1, two key differences between PM and PBP are evident.
+We are now in a position to make the second of our contributions, combining the PM and MP-PBP algorithms.
+We shall consider MP-PBP our base, as the goal is to minimize a more realistic energy than PM, that is to say, an energy with pairwise terms encouraging piecewise smoothness.
+Referring to Table 1, two key differences between PM and MP-PBP are evident.

-First, PM resamples P_s from the neighbours of node s, while PBP's resampling is only via MCMC from the elements of P_s .
-As illustrated in figure 2, this may be viewed as sampling from the continuous incoming messages at s, with the property that important modes of the belief may be uncovered, even when P_s lacks particles at those modes.
-It should be clarified that the samples are evaluated using B_s , so this is a resampling of the particle set under the current belief, as proposed in PBP, but with a quite different source of particle proposals.
-Thus PMBP augments PBP with samples from the neighbours (or, as argued in Figure 2, samples from the incoming messages).
-This can also viewed as a return to the sampling strategies of Nonparametric BP [III], but with a much simpler message representation.
-One way to look at this contribution is simply to say we are running some form of NBP but with algorithm settings (number of particles, number of samples) that would never make sense for NBP, and that this in itself is a useful contribution.
-Note that taking directly particles from the neighbouring node only works because our pairwise term is a smoothing term, i.e. has the lowest value when both entries are the same.
-Hence for arbitrary pairwise terms this strategy has to be modified.
+First, PM resamples P_s from the neighbours of node s, while MP-PBPs resampling is only via MCMC from the elements of P_s .
+As illustrated in Fig. 2, this may be viewed as sampling from the continuous incoming messages at s, with the property that important modes of the belief may be uncovered, even when P_s lacks particles at those modes.
+It should be clarified that the samples are evaluated using B_s , so this is a resampling of the particle set under the current belief, as proposed in MP-PBP, but with a quite different source of particle proposals.
+Thus PMBP augments MP-PBP with samples from the neighbours (or, as argued in Fig. 2, samples from the incoming messages).
+This can also viewed as a return to the sampling strategies of non-parametric BP (Sudderth et al. 2010), but with a much simpler message representa-